 While xAPI provides newer, more modern data tracking, it doesn’t specify launching content in an LMS. cmi5, an xAPI Profile, solves the xAPI + LMS launch use case, but adoption rates have been slow because there were no tools or resources available to test conformance to the specification.
 In a few short weeks, that will all change. cmi5 CATAPULT will launch and introduce new conformance testing tools, example course templates and resources to help accelerate cmi5 adoption rates.
 Already excited to see the tools?
-Register for our free webinar with the Advanced Distributed Learning (ADL) Initiative on September 21st and read on for a sneak peek at what’s to come.
+Watch our free webinar with the Advanced Distributed Learning (ADL) Initiative and read on for a sneak peek at what’s to come.

 About the cmi5 Content Test Suite (CTS)

 The CTS has a web-based user interface and may be locally installed or accessed and deployed from a hosted version provided by ADL for easier content testing.
 From the CTS, you can upload cmi5 course packages, launch AUs (Assignable Units) as part of test sessions, view and download test results, and perform other basic course and test management tasks to ensure the content is cmi5 conformant.

 After importing a course, content professionals will be able to see if the learning activity passed the test suite.
 If the learning activity didn’t meet one or more of the cmi5 requirements, the tester can view which requirements failed along with that specific part of the specification.

 To help with the migration of existing legacy SCORM content, six example course templates were created to serve as guides for creating cmi5 courses.
 Content professionals should focus on the technical components of cmi5 and not on the course content or design.
 There are four traditional framed courses and two responsive courses that perform better in mobile environments.